-The strength of health systems found in countries where there are good health outcomes lies largely from the professional leadership as provided by their national medical associations (NMAs).These are civil society organisations whose membership is comprised of medical doctors from diverse backgrounds including academicians, researchers, health planners, policy makers, health managers and clinicians.
-Where they are well organised, NMAs are at the fore front of promoting professional standards among doctors and advocating for quality health care.
+The strength of health systems found in countries where good health outcomes emerge from the professional leadership provided by their national medical associations (NMAs).These are civil society organisations whose membership is comprised of medical doctors from diverse backgrounds including academicians, researchers, health planners, policymakers, health managers and clinicians.
+Where they are well organised, NMAs are at the forefront of promoting professional standards among doctors and advocating for quality health care.
 Their leadership role is recognised by their governments and other health organisations.
-They are considered by the general public as credible sources of information to serve their health systems.
+In addition, they are considered by the general public as credible sources of information to serve their health systems.

 The World Medical Association (WMA) is a global professional body formed in 1947, whose membership is made up of National Medical Associations.
 WMA provides NMAs with guidance and capacity building on how to contribute to their health systems.
 It gives opportunities for networking and sharing of information between doctors working in strong health systems and those in weak ones.

 A basic needs survey was carried out in 2013-2014 which consisted of four regional consultative workshops held in South Africa Kenya, Nigeria and Tunisia.
 Top executives of African NMAs also completed a questionnaire.
 There were also consultations with NMAs outside the African continent such as the USA, UK, Japan Australia and New Zealand.

 African NMAs were found to generally weak lack the capacity to play their leadership roles to influence their national health systems.

 The 9 specific areas identified for capacity building for African NMAs were as follows:

 - Organizational Strengthening